 Back to my example about the new master bathroom: The company that we hired has a systematic process to make sure that the end result is what we’re really looking for.
 I am excited about the project, confident that the company knows what I want and will get the job done well.
 It may not be perfect, but by showing me their process, I am feeling good about the outcome.
 Why?
 Because they use technology to organize and implement their process, and involve me in every step.
 When they deliver to my standards, I will refer them to all of my friends.

 Summary: Invest in Customer-Facing Collaboration, not only back office CRM and visualize with your clients

 Mistakes help us learn, but these are avoidable and can have a significant impact to your business.
 Our industry has conducted the site survey in an analog way for a long time – in fact decades.
 But, the customer expectation is changing.
-This is an opportunity to leverage easy-to-use collaboration technologies to help customers feel like they are designing solutions with you.
+This is an opportunity to leverage easy-to-use collaboration technologies to help customers feel like they are designing an integrated security system with you.
 We call it “Customer Engagement” or “Collaborative Design”.
 While many solutions providers have a CRM (customer relationship management ) and ERP (enterprise resource planning); those are back office applications.
 They are important to be sure, but we’d make the case that the customer-facing technology is where not only can you avoid costly mistakes; it’s the point of competitive differentiation and ushering in a whole new way to sell solutions.
 To collaborate and co-design visually “with” customers, not just “for” customers.
-I assure you, those that have made the switch and are using System Surveyor to address all of these areas are healthy and will be prosperous with their customers in 2021.
+I assure you, those that have made the switch and are using System Surveyor to address all of these areas are healthy and will be prosperous with their customer service.